bhamail/CodeSigningSSLTest/README.md

 Steps taken to setup this project.

 1. I added the [maven-wrapper](https://maven.apache.org/wrapper/) so you don't need to worry about fiddling much with Maven.
-Just run `./mvnw` where you'd normally run `mvn`.
+Just use `./mvnw` where you'd normally use `mvn`.
-2. For reference only: DO NOTE EXECUTE THIS STEP: The test application source code was generated using the [Maven Archetype - Simple](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).
+2. For reference only: DO NOTE EXECUTE THIS STEP: The test Java application source code was generated using the [Maven Archetype - Simple](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).

    <details>